Privacy Policy

 For internal record-keeping and administrative purposes.

-For quality assurance, training, and compliance purposes, we record all voice calls and video calls made to and from our company.
+For quality assurance, training, and compliance purposes, we record voice calls and video calls made to and from our company.

-To enhance the efficiency and and effectiveness of our operations, we utilise artificial intelligence (AI) in our work.
+To enhance the efficiency and effectiveness of our operations, we utilise artificial intelligence (AI) in our work.
 This may involve AI assisting with data analysis, communication strategies, process optimisation, and document workflows.

 4. Disclosure of Information